alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 * The `Skeletonizer` is only enabled when `isCompleted()` is false,that is when the response is still pending.

-* The initial data is now set to a list containing five *dummy* items.
+* The loading data is now set to a list containing five *dummy* items.
 These items aren't actually displayed but are required by `Skeletonizer` to display a shimmer effect.

 :::caution

-When using `initialValue` directly within a `build` method or a `ValueCell.computed`, the value passed to `initialValue` must implement `==` and `hashCode`, such that different objects representing the same value compare equal under `==`.
-If that's not the case, then the initial value should be stored in a `static` `final` variable on the class defining the widget, as was done in this example.
+When using `loadingValue` directly within a `build` method or a `ValueCell.computed`, the value passed to `loadingValue` must implement `==` and `hashCode`, such that different objects representing the same value compare equal under `==`.
+If that's not the case, then the loading value should be stored in a `static` `final` variable on the class defining the widget, as was done in this example.